History of the Aoraki / Mount Cook Mackenzie Region

-The Maori legend of Mount Cook is the story of Aoraki and his three brothers.
-They were the sons of Rakinui (the Sky Father) and were on a voyage around Papatuanuku (the Earth Mother) when disaster struck and they became stranded upon a reef.
+The Ngāi Tahu (local Māori people) legend of Aoraki / Mount Cook is the story of Aoraki and his 3 brothers.
+They were the sons of Rakinui (the Sky Father) and they were on a voyage around Papatuanuku (the Earth Mother) when disaster struck and they became stranded upon a reef.

 The voyagers climbed on to the top side of the canoe and after a time the south wind froze them and turned them into stone.
-Their canoe became the South Island (Te Waka o Aoraki is the oldest name for the South Isand) and Aoraki who stood tallest of the brothers is now seen as the majestic Aoraki Mount Cook with the Southern Alps as his brothers and other members of this crew.
+Their canoe became the South Island (Te Waka o Aoraki is the oldest name for the South Isand) and Aoraki who stood tallest of the brothers is now seen as the majestic Aoraki / Mount Cook with the Southern Alps as his brothers and other members of his crew.

 European pioneers moved to the area in the 1850s and began extensive grazing of sheep and cattle.
-The Mackenzie Country is named after New Zealand's most famous outlaw: James Mackenzie, a sheep rustler who, along with his sheep dog Friday, was accused of sheep stealing.
+The Mackenzie Country is named after New Zealand's most famous outlaw, James Mackenzie, a sheep rustler who, along with his sheep dog Friday, was accused of sheep stealing.
 He was finally captured in 1855, and after a series of escapes and increasing illness, he was released in 1856 and promptly disappeared forever.

-Although helicopters and 4WD vehicles have replaced the bullock trains and horses of the last century, the romance of the High Country has not disappeared.
+Although helicopters and 4WD vehicles have replaced the bullock trains and horses of the last century, the romance of the high country has not disappeared.
 The harsh climate and weather conditions still test the people and their dogs to the limit.